Nuhser/Happier-Ghasts/README.md

 There are enchantments for increasing the Ghast's flight speed as well as its tempting range.
 This should make it easier to get the Ghast back down to you.

+For more information take a look at the data pack's [Wiki](https://github.com/Nuhser/Happier-Ghasts/wiki).

 <img width="45%" alt="Enchanted Harness" src="https://github.com/user-attachments/assets/561088ef-8f0e-48b3-91e4-8a59518a28c1" />

 You can find the latest release of both, the data and resource pack, [here](https://github.com/Nuhser/Happier-Ghasts/releases/latest) or on [Modrinth](https://modrinth.com/datapack/nuhser-happier-ghasts/versions).